robinglen/wct-structured-data-testing/README.md

 ```

 # Notes
+* This only works via command line test script script: wct --plugin local it will NOT work via polyserve localhost:8080/components/my-element/test/
 * Need to investigate why this isn't working on the newer versions of wct
 * This will stop working when Google say, "what is going on here..." *block